inset

 Use size=(length,width) (or width) of bounding rectangle or box in plot coordinates (inches, cm, etc.).
 By default, the anchor point on the scale is assumed to be the bottom left corner (BL), but this can be changed by using justify=?? where ?? stands for a 2-char justification code justify (see \myreflink{text}).
 Note: with the default outside=true, the justify defaults to the same as anchor, if inside=true is used then justify defaults to the mirror opposite of anchor.
 Specify inset box attributes via the box option [outline only].

-Alternatively, use inset_box="west/east/south/north" of geographic rectangle bounded by parallels and meridians; append +r if the coordinates instead are the lower left and upper right corners of the desired rectangle.
+Alternatively, use position="west/east/south/north" of geographic rectangle bounded by parallels and meridians; append +r if the coordinates instead are the lower left and upper right corners of the desired rectangle.
 (Or, give xmin/xmax/ymin/ymax of bounding rectangle in projected coordinates and optionally append +uunit [Default coordinate unit is meter (e)].
 NOTE that this form requires passing the options as a string and it uses the terse pure GMT syntax.

 Optional Arguments